 A lobby sits across the hall from the laundry facility.
 It’s convenient for anyone needing to do a load of laundry during their stay.

 Back off the dining area, there’s a pair of double doors leading out to a recreation area.
 There’s more than meets the eye with this swirl in the concrete.
 (It’s a splash pad.)

 I thought the pool area was pleasant and liked how it backed up to a wooded area.

-The pool ranged from zero entry to five feet deep.
+Pool depth ranges from zero entry to five feet deep.

 Towels are available at the pool, and there’s a place to dispose of them when you’re finished.

 When I finished taking photos, I noticed someone had turned on the splash area for children.
 I thought this was a nice touch for the little ones.
 Parents can easily sit in the shade at one of the nearby tables.